stephenswat/stephenswat/README.md

 ### Hello!

 Hi there!
-My name is Stephen, and I'm a PhD student of computer science at the University of Amsterdam.
-My research consists of developing high performance algorithms for high energy physics.
-Specifically, I work on the @acts-project project, where I am trying to bring GPGPU technology to track reconstruction.
+My name is Stephen, and I'm a high-performance scientific software engineer at the European Organisation for Nuclear Research (CERN).
-Or the other way around, perhaps.
-It depends on how you look at it, I suppose.
+Specifically, I work on @acts-project, where I am trying to bring GPGPU technology to track reconstruction.

 Besides high performance computing, I am also enamoured with programing language theory, functional programming, and compilers.
 I enjoy learning more